-- IMC: Supportive care.
-Encourage rest, adequate fluids, and OTC pain relievers and fever reducers. - Determine if patient meets non-transport criteria.
+- IMC: Supportive care: Encourage rest, adequate fluids, and OTC pain relievers and fever reducers. - Determine if patient meets non-transport criteria.

-Moderate distress: Bilaterally wheezing and/or dyspnea; severe hypoxia; ↑ WOB; MAP ≥ 65mmHg)
+Moderate distress: Bilaterally wheezing/crackles; dyspnea; moderate hypoxia; ↑ WOB; MAP ≥ 65mmHq)

-- 2. Hx Asthma or COPD (not ARDS) with wheezing and good ventilatory effort - NO Nebulized medications or CPAP by EMS at this time due to risk to others - ALBUTEROL MDI (90 mcg/puff) with spacer: anticipate an inhaler shortage; may use after expiration date - Adult:: 8 puffs every 20min up to 4 hours then every 1-4 hr - Peds: 8 puffs every 20 min for 3 doses - IPRATROPIUM MDI (18mcg/puff) with spacer: - Adult: 8 puffs every 20min, as needed for 3 hours - Peds: (severe asthmatic cases only): 4-8 puffs every 20 min as needed, up to 3 hours - Combination Inhaled MDI: Albuterol with Ipratropium (90 mcg albuterol with 18 mcg ipratropium per puff) - Adult: 8 puffs every 20min, as needed for 3 hours 3 - Peds: (severe asthmatic cases only): 4-8 puffs every 20 min as needed, up to 3 hours - Consider if awake proning protocol may be indicated - Indications: Awake patient with good inspiratory effort; severe hypoxia (SpO2 <90%) despite O2 Grossly hemodynamically stable; can communicate on their own and can cooperate in self-positioning - Continue O2; cardiac, BP, and SpO2 monitoring.
+- 1. Hx Asthma or COPD (not ARDS) or HF with wheezing or crackles and good ventilatory effort - Nebulized medications and/or CPAP reinstated as indicated by SOP if COVID-19 status negative or unknown and no dx suspected based on Hx or S&S. Do not reinstate if pt. known to be COVID-19 positive within in last 10 days or PMH and clinical condition strongly suggest COVID-19 disease.
+N95 masks on all EMS personnel in close contact w/ pt.
+Inform hospitals PTA; may ask for suspension of procedure during transfer into ED. - Alternatives: ALBUTEROL MDI (90 mcg/puff) with spacer: may use after expiration date - Adult:: 8 puffs every 20min up to 4 hours then every 1-4 hr - Peds: 8 puffs every 20 min for 3 doses - IPRATROPIUM MDI (18mcg/puff) with spacer: - Adult: 8 puffs every 20min, as needed for 3 hours - Peds: (severe asthmatic cases only): 4-8 puffs every 20 min as needed, up to 3 hours

+OR - Combination Inhaled MDI: Albuterol with Ipratropium (90 mcg albuterol with 18 mcg ipratropium per puff) - Adult: 8 puffs every 20min, as needed for 3 hours 3 - Peds: (severe asthmatic cases only): 4-8 puffs every 20 min as needed, up to 3 hours

+3. Consider if awake proning protocol may be indicated

+- Indications: Awake patient with good inspiratory effort; severe hypoxia (SpO2 <90%) despite O2 Grossly hemodynamically stable; can communicate on their own and can cooperate in self-positioning - Continue O2; cardiac, BP, and SpO2 monitoring.
 Obtain VS & Oximetry readings right before proning and 10 minutes after position change.
 Pts must not be left alone. - Have 2 HCP stand on either side of stretcher to keep it stable and protect pt during movement.
 Position stretcher flat.
 Ask pt to turn over onto stomach unless contraindicated.
 If pt experiences pain when turning, STOP and return to supine position.
 Provide sufficient pillows to support head, shoulders and arms.
 Rotate head to one side.
 Avoid pressure on the eyes and ear.
 Place a blanket roll under ankles to elevate both feet.
 May be more comfortable with one arm above head and one at side (swimmer's position).
 Ensure comfort.